HanaHangLee/ChatBot-SUDOCODE/README.md

     | Chat UI | Streamlit |
     | RAG Integration | LlamaIndex + OpenAI GPT |

 ### 🧠 What I Learned

-- Designed end-to-end LLM-powered chatbot using modular architecture.
+- Gained hands-on experience working on an LLM-powered chatbot within a real-world team setting.
-- Integrated vector search, async task processing, Redis caching, and streaming responses.
+- Developed understanding of how vector search, async task queues (Celery + Redis), and retrieval-augmented generation (RAG) work together.
-- Worked with tools like Celery, Qdrant, LlamaIndex, and OpenAI API.
+- Took ownership of specific research and presentation tasks, especially around LlamaIndex and system architecture.
-- Understood production-ready deployment of NLP systems with user-centric UI.
+- Learned how to bring NLP systems to a production-ready state with user-centric design, while improving collaboration and communication through hands-on mentorship..

 ## Demo